tvaneerd/mpcdi/fisheye.md

 ### Offsets

-But wait.
+Lens aren't centered either.
 `r` is the distance from the _principal axis_, but that might not be in the center of the DMD.
 So we also export the horizontal and vertical offsets (similar to regular planar lens offsets).

 ## Anamorphic

 In addition to fisheye, a lens can be anamorphic - ie non-square pixels. ie stretched a bit vertically or horizontally.
-We export this as `<aspect>` which is simply the ratio of squareness of a pixel.
-An aspect ratio of 1.0 is normal, square pixels.
-An aspect of 1.2 is _taller_ pixels.  ie y/x.
-(This is thus not the same as typical TV/video aspect ratio, which is x/y.
-But things like throw-ratio are width-based, so we make aspect relative to width as well.)
+We export this as `<ratio>` which is simply the ratio of squareness of a pixel.
+An anamorphic ratio of 1.0 is normal, square pixels.
+A ratio of 1.2 is _taller_ pixels.  ie y/x.  (ie anamorpihc ratio is the reciprocal of the typical TV/video x/y aspect ratio.
+But things like throw-ratio are width-based, so we make anamorphic ratio relative to width as well.)

+![alt text][anamorphicRatio]

 Lastly there is a skew `<angle>`.
-Lenses are not alays attached 100% aligned.
-If the lens is slightly turned to the left? right? then the skew angle will not be `0` degrees....
+Lenses are not always attached 100% aligned.
+Is the lens is slightly turned to the left? right? then the skew angle will not be `0` degrees

+![alt text][anamorphicAngle]